 A fraudulent SMS, social media message, voice mail, or other in-app message asks the recipient to update their account details, change their password, or tells them their account has been violated.
 The message includes a link that is used to steal the victim’s personal information or installs malware on the mobile device.

 Voice Phishing (Vishing)

-This malware technique uses online advertisements or pop-ups to compel people to click a valid-looking link that then installs malware on their computer.
+This phishing technique uses online advertisements or pop-ups to compel people to click a valid-looking link that then installs malware on their computer.

-People are busy and don’t take the time to carefully review phishing email details, automatically trusting the request.
-Email phishing victims believed they were helping their company by transferring funds, updating login details, or providing access to proprietary company products.
+This leads to many users failing to carefully review phishing email details and automatically trusting the sender’s request.
+Email phishing victims believe they’re helping their organizations by transferring funds, updating login details, or providing access to proprietary data.

 Make sure your colleagues are aware of these common examples of phishing emails: